Posts

 A Bookseller’s Perspective

 At one point during the conversation in Hadley’s office, he stood up, briefly excusing himself.
-Upon returning he announced he wanted to give us a gift.
-He presented each of us with the celebratory two-volume slipcased set pictured below.
+Upon returning he announced he wanted to give each us of a gift.
+In each hand he held the celebratory two-volume slipcased set pictured below.
 Surely, one set would have been dayenu, (enough) for me and Joel, but instead we each left with one, deeply grateful for the gesture.
 The commemorative set was privately published for “friends of Alfred A. Knopf” in 1965, the company’s 50th anniversary year.
-Knopf’s stylish Borzoi colophon, and the stunning design and typography of their books were marks of excellence, so evident in this package.
+Knopf’s stylish Borzoi colophon, and the stunning design and typography of their books were marks of excellence, so evident in the package shown here in photos.
 That milestone year also led to a special volume edited by Clifton Fadiman—this one was offered for sale to the reading public—and which I later added to my library (pictured at the bottom of this post).

 After more than twenty years at Knopf, Gottlieb writes that “the amusement was draining out of things.
 I was doing more and more, and our profits were consistent, but the personal cost was mounting.
 When a book hit the bestseller list, when an important author joined us, when a major award was won, it had always been a moment for celebration.
 Now it was just a relief—okay, this worked, so onto the next.
 It wasn’t being jaded, it was exhaustion.”